M3 Junction 6 Black Dam Roundabout Improvements

 When and where is this happening?

-The main construction work is scheduled to start in September 2014 and will be completed by March 2015.
+The main construction work started in October 2014 and will be completed by March 2016.
 The project is located at the Black Dam roundabout in Basingstoke where the M3 spur meets the A339 ring road and the A30.

 Why is this happening and what will it cost?

-Basingstoke & Deane Borough Council, supported by Hampshire County Council (HCC) and the Highways Agency have been working in partnership to address the congestion issues at both the M3 junction 6 and the Black Dam roundabout
+Basingstoke & Deane Borough Council, supported by Hampshire County Council (HCC), and Highways England have been working in partnership to address the congestion issues at both the M3 junction 6 and the Black Dam roundabout.

 The works are estimated to cost £10 million.